 - 87. We also clarify that the term "disabling" does not, however, mean only affirmative acts by incumbent LECs.
 As discussed below, acts of omission, such as the failure to repair or maintain copper facilities, can also render those facilities inoperable.
 A sufficient and long-term level of neglect can therefore constitute retirement. - 88.
 As for "removal," we conclude it should be defined as the physical removal of copper.
-Cincinnati Bell suggests that the Commission consider creating two categories for retirement one for physical removal and one for non-physical removal.
+Since Cincinnati Bell suggests that the Commission consider creating two categories for retirement one for physical removal and one for non-physical removal.
 It argued there are several reasons that incumbent LECs should have an option to retire copper in place without physically removing it, such as: the provision of structural support for fiber optic cables and the provision of line power (from the copper) to other equipment in the field.
 We agree with Cincinnati Bell that copper that remains physically deployed but no longer performs its vestigial telecommunications function may nonetheless retain utility, but we find it necessary for such facilities to go through the copper retirement notification process so that the public is notified that the facilities no longer function.
 We conclude, however, there is no need for a non-physical definition of removal because if copper remains physically present but is no longer capable of providing telecommunications services (i.e., it is inoperable), it has been "disabled" and is retired within the meaning of our rules.
-Therefore, contrary to Public Knowledge's suggestion, and is retired within the meaning of our rules.
-Therefore, contrary to Public Knowledge's suggestion, to suggest the new rule.
+Therefore, contrary to Public Knowledge's suggestion, 222 it is unnecessary to have multiple categories of "removal" in the new rule.